projectcalico/calico/maintenance/ebpf-and-eks.md

   ```
   eksctl create nodegroup --cluster my-calico-cluster --node-type t3.medium --node-ami auto --max-pods-per-node 100 --node-ami-family Ubuntu1804 --node-ami <AMI ID>
   ```

+  > **Note**: We recommend that you use the {{site.prodname}} CNI plugin (rather than the AWS VPC CNI plugin)
+  > because there are a couple of known issues with the combination of eBPF mode and the AWS VPC CNI plugin.
+  > Fixes for those issues are in progress.
+  {: .alert .alert-info}
 %>
 {% endtabs %}